e13goes/Computer-Science-for-Business-Analytics-FEM21037---paper-code/README.md

 **sameBrand(product1, product2)** : Function to check whether the given two products share the same brand.

 **dissimilarityMatrixNew(data, binaryVectors, candidatePairs)** : Function to set up the dissimilarity matrix based on the given data, binary characteristic vectors, and candidate pairs from LSH.
 The Jaccard similarity is used as similarity measure.

+## main.R
+This file is used to obtain the actual results.
+It reads in the data and initializes parameter values and lists to hold the results.
+Then, within each bootstrap, the method is performed as described in the methodology of my paper.
+After bootstrapping the performance metrics are averaged and displayed.

 ## metricsLSH.R
 This file contains the function to calculate the different performance measures for LSH.